Table of contents

 Hofstra University Hempstead, NY

 - Chronological: Best for experienced executives with impressive career trajectories.
-Highlights career progression and accomplishments.
+This format highlights career progression and accomplishments.

-- Functional: Suitable for experienced executives changing careers.
-Emphasizes transferable skills over work history.
+- Functional: Suitable for experienced executives changing careers, the functional format focuses more on transferable skills than experience.

-- Combination: Ideal for mid-level professionals aiming for their first executive role.
-Balances work experience and skills equally.
+- Combination: Ideal for midlevel professionals aiming for their first executive role.
+This style balances work experience and skills equally.

 Which resume template is best for executives?